spsaswat/spsaswat/README.md

 🎓 Bachelor of Advanced Computing (Hons) from The Australian National University

-🔭 Currently working on:
+🎯 Currently Engaged In:

-- APPF Research Officer - Working on building 3D+Hyperspectral scanners and processing the data to generate important plant traits.
+🌱 APPF Research Officer: Engaged in building 3D+Hyperspectral scanners and processing the data to generate vital plant traits.

-- RSE Research Assistant - Working with raw societal data, using computer vision and NLP to extract meaningful information and analyze it.
+💡 RSE Research Assistant: Employing computer vision and Natural Language Processing (NLP) to derive meaningful insights from raw societal data.

-🔭 Previously worked on:
+🎯 Previous Engagements:

-- CECC Research Assistant - Cleaning time-series data using data science and 2D/3D Computer vision, analyzing it, and applying machine learning methods to segregate plants according to stresses.
+📚 CECC Research Assistant: Cleaned time-series data using data science and 2D/3D Computer vision.
+Further analyzed the data and applied machine learning methods for segregating plants based on their stresses.

 🌱 Skills: